toncas/basic-data-structures/README.md

 # basic-data-structures

 Greetings!
 Thank you for taking the time to read this.
-As of January 20, 2018, this project is still under contruction.
+As of February 2, 2018, this project is still under contruction.

 ## Introduction